LinuxCafeFederation/awesome-gnu-linux-gaming/CONTRIBUTING.md

 ## Filing an issue

-Those that do not want to do the work can file an issue in [GitLab](https://gitlab.com/TheMainGroup/awesome-gnu-linux-gaming/-/issues) or in [GitHub](https://github.com/TheEvilSkeleton/awesome-gnu-linux-gaming/issues).
+Those that do not want to do the work can file an issue in [Codeberg](https://codeberg.org/LinuxCafeFederation/awesome-gnu-linux-gaming/issues), in [GitLab](https://gitlab.com/TheMainGroup/awesome-gnu-linux-gaming/-/issues) or in [GitHub](https://github.com/TheEvilSkeleton/awesome-gnu-linux-gaming/issues).
 While we do accept poorly written issues, we will appreciate if you spend your time writing an easy-to-read issue, for example:

 ```
-Category:
+# Category:

 AMD GPU